-PSYC 805 Pre Doctoral Internship APA Intern (3)
+PSYC 805 Pre-Doctoral Practicum APA Internship (APPIC) (3)

 This is the final clinical placement for doctoral students, the pre-doctoral clinical Internship offered by APA, or its successor.
-Students intern in a field setting, such as a community mental health center, or hospital, rehabilitation or a setting appropriate to the counseling psychologist for one year.
-Primary care settings, or primary care rotations will be emphasized.
+Students intern in a field setting, such as a community mental health center, or hospital, rehabilitation, or a setting appropriate to the counseling psychologist for one year.
 Supervision is supplied by the appropriate agency, staff personnel and faculty.
 Preference is given to those sites that are accredited or approved by APA.
 Prerequisite: successful completion of all doctoral coursework and comprehensive examination.